-There are two ways to travel from Vientiane to Luang Prabang: by road or by internal flight.
-By public bus the 338 km journey takes 13 hours.
-Direct flights are operated by Lao Airlines and Lao Skyway.
-The flight time from Vientiane to Luang Prabang is 45 minutes and tickets tend to cost over $100 USD one way, more than twice the cost of travelling by bus.
+There are three ways to travel from Vientiane to Luang Prabang: by road, by train or by internal flight.
+By public bus the 338 km journey takes 6 hours.
+Travel by train takes around 3 hours, but is almost twice the price.

-Travel Times to Luang Prabang
+Bus Times from Vientiane to Luang Prabang

-Buy Tickets to Luang Prabang
+Buy Tickets from Vientiane to Luang Prabang

 Vientiane Bus Station